Back to All Events

 About the Group

-We’re excited to offer this FREE 10-week, in-person parenting support and education group, in partnership with King County Best Starts for Kids.
+We’re excited to offer this FREE 10-week, online parenting support and education group, in partnership with King County Best Starts for Kids.

 Led by Alexandra Feinberg, LMHCA, this group is for parents/guardians who identify as neurodivergent, reside in King County, and have a kiddo between the ages of 0-5 years old.
 In this group, you will not only learn about parenting styles, approaches and techniques with a neurodivergent lens but also have support from other parents to learn and connect.
 This group is designed to address the unique experience of being a neurodivergent parent, whose experiences are often unrecognized or underrepresented in the parenting space.